-Canine Dysautonomia Guide: Majority in Midwest (MO & KS)
+Canine Dysautonomia in Dogs: Rising in Midwest

 What is Canine Dysautonomia?

 Canine Dysautonomia is a serious, often fatal, neurological disorder linked to bacteria found in upturned dirt.
-Most cases of the disease are in Missouri, Kansas, Illinois, Kentucky & Wyoming., but there are cases in other areas.
+Most cases of the disease are in Missouri, Kansas, Illinois, Kentucky & Wyoming, but there are cases in other areas.

 Dogs have an increased risk in rural areas, common in the Midwest, or if they spend more than half their life outdoors.